amrit2611/Dockerfile-for-2048/README.md

 and

-Using the deployed image from docker hub, I created my first ever deployment of the smae on Azure - https://2048-game.azurewebsites.net/
+Using the deployed image from docker hub, I created my first ever deployment of the same on Azure - https://2048-game.azurewebsites.net/